arewrite/arewrite/README.md

-# Howdy!
+# Hello!

 # Who am I?

-*Hello, my name is Markuss, I do coding.*<br>
+*Hello, my name is Markuss, while I have realised that coding is not my passion, I do all kinds of stuff related to 3D art and modelling.*<br>
 I am currenttly a student, so my schedule is very busy.
-I am still learning my way around coding, so I **definitely** will not do any freelancing.
 # Contacts

 **Email** *none at the moment*

-**Discord**  rewrite#2988<br>(olny while I don't have an email or you can't contact me once I get the email).
+**Discord**  Wryteh<br>(olny while I don't have an email or you can't contact me once I get the email).